Professor & Co-director Climate Change & Society Program

 - Does increased atmospheric resolution improve seasonal climate predictions? , ATMOSPHERIC SCIENCE LETTERS (2019)

-- Evaluation of a unique approach to high-resolution climate modeling using the Model for Prediction Across Scales - Atmosphere (MPAS-A) version 5.1 , GEOSCIENTIFIC MODEL DEVELOPMENT (2019)
+- Evaluation of a Unique Approach to High-Resolution Climate Modelling using the Model for Prediction Across Scales (MPAS) version 5.1 , (2019)

 NCSCO proposes a new data interface for DEQ/DWR designed to integrate the various point-based data sources housed at DEQ/DWR, along with weather and water data from the NCSCO.
 The long-term goal is to develop a web-based application programming interface (API) service that allows data to be pulled across these sources into a common output format, which will allow DEQ/DWR staff and stakeholders to more easily access weather and water data (quantity and quality) to meet regulatory, planning, and stakeholder needs.